ricardoquesada/ricardoquesada.github.io/content/posts/integrating-liquidfun-with-cocos2d-x-part-ii.md

 - Choose a white circle and blur it.
   - You can blur the circle at runtime
   - Or you can blur it off-line.
-- Create an a new frame-buffer (think of a clean off-screen buffer where you can render whatever you want)
+- Create a new frame-buffer (think of a clean off-screen buffer where you can render whatever you want)
 - Render the particles into the newly created frame-buffer using the blurred circle
 - Now render the frame-buffer into the main color-buffer using a threshold.
 The threshold could be something like this:
   - If pixel.r < 0.1, discard the pixel (the pixel won't be drawn)